AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

 CFP: GODDESS STUDIES UNIT

-This year, the Goddess Studies unit invites papers related to AAR/WR’s 2022 conference theme: Grace, Mercy, and Atonement: Exploring Artistic, Ritual, and Social Action through Forgiveness.
-Of special interest is a look at the Divine Feminine and its relationship to forgiveness in the contexts of ecological consciousness, economic equity, and social justice.
-How are goddesses across religious traditions around the world integral to the ways in which a wide variety of communities have sought support, relief, or compassion during difficult moments of the past or in the precarious times of the contemporary age?
+This year, the Goddess Studies unit invites papers related to the AAR/WR’s 2023 conference theme: Civil Rights, Religion and Responsibility: What is the Role Religion Plays in Civil Rights Discourses in 2022 and Beyond?
+Of special interest is a look at the Divine Feminine and its relationship to civil rights and religion.
+How have goddesses across religious traditions intersected with the role of religion and civil rights historically and into our contemporary age?
 We encourage the submission of papers that utilize interdisciplinary, multidisciplinary, and nontraditional approaches to research.
-Other topics and themes of interest to the Goddess Studies unit include: religion and representations of goddesses in art, music, material culture, and ideology; goddesses and sacred spaces; goddesses, gender and religion; goddesses and storytelling or oral traditions.
+Other topics and themes of interest to the Goddess Studies unit include religion and representations of goddesses in art, music, material culture, and ideology; goddesses and sacred spaces; goddesses, gender and religion; goddesses and storytelling or oral traditions.

 CFP: GRADUATE STUDENT PROFESSIONAL DEVELOPMENT

-We welcome papers that directly address these questions, relate to relevant topics in some way, and papers that engage with the general qualities of graduate student and professional development.
-The deadline for proposals and participant forms to unit chairs is [XXXX].
+The deadline for proposals and participant forms to unit chairs is October 31, 2022.
 Proposals should be no more than 500 words.
-Presenters must be members in good standing of the American Academy of Religion and register for the conference before their presentation.
-Please submit abstracts to the attention of the unit co-chairs, James Berry (firstname.lastname@example.org), Casey Crosbie (email@example.com), and Kimberly Diaz (firstname.lastname@example.org).
+Presenters must be members in good standing of the American Academy of Religion and register for the conference prior to their presentation.
+Please submit abstracts to the attention of the unit co-chairs, Kimberly Diaz (email@example.com), James Berry (firstname.lastname@example.org) and Casey Crosbie (email@example.com).
+We look forward to receiving your proposals.

 CFP: INDIGENOUS RELIGIONS